Early Intervention

 Common signs early intervention helps with

-- Difficulty with movement, balance, or coordination
+- Difficulty with movement, balance, coordination, or fine motor skills

 What to expect when you reach out